MidgardOS/midgardos.github.io/docs/MidgardOS/pkgtemplate.md

 ```bash
 ```

-Finally, to install $PKG_FULL_NAME into the cross-tools tree, run the following command:
+Finally, to install $PKG_FULL_NAME into the build tree, run the following command:

 ```bash
 ```